Rooted America: Immobility and Segregation of the Intercounty Migration Network

-To advance our understanding of the social forces behind geographical immobility in modern America, we here incorporate a comprehensive theoretical framework of migration and perform a systemic analysis of internal migration as an evolving valued network of migration relations.\footnote{By valued network (or weighted network), we refer to networks whose ties are not binary (present or absent), but are associated with a quantitative value; specifically, tie values in this study indicate the volume of migration flows between directed pairs of areal units.} Using valued temporal exponential random graph models (Valued TERGMs), this paper analyzes the network of intercounty migration flows of the United States during 2011 to 2015.
-We identify a pattern of segmented immobility, where migration is reduced, net of other factors, between counties with dissimilar political contexts, levels of urbanization, and racial compositions.
-We probe this mechanism using an \emph{in silico} ``knockout'' experiment, which suggests that in a counterfactual world without segmented immobility, we would expect to have seen approximately 3 million (17\%) more intercounty migrants in the United States over the study period.
-This implies that social cleavages in America is a substantial contributor to the immobility, and potentially exacerbates growing trends towards geographical segregation.
-Further, we also examine the interrelationship between internal and international migration flows, showing that - contrary to the balkanization thesis (\citealt{frey_immigration_1995,frey_immigration_1995-1}) - international migration into a county is positively associated with its overall mobility, and does not promote net outflows of current residents.
-The model also reveals the existence of endogenous network mechanisms, including a suppression of ``waypoint'' flow patterns alongside strong patterns of reciprocity and perpetuation, giving the migration system its own momentum net of exogenous factors.
-This paper thus joins the growing literature that grapples with the mobility bias in migration studies (\citealt{schewel_understanding_2020}), demonstrating how a comprehensive analytical framework and a systemic, relational approach offers new insights about immobility, and more broadly, the dynamics of population movement between social and geographical spaces.
+To advance our understanding of the social forces behind geographical immobility in modern America, we here adopt a comprehensive theoretical framework incorporating geographical, demographic, economic, political, and social influences on migration and perform a systemic analysis of internal migration as an evolving valued network of migration flows.\footnote{By valued network (or weighted network), we refer to networks whose ties are not binary (present or absent), but are associated with a quantitative value; specifically, tie values in this study indicate the volume of migration flows between directed pairs of U.S. counties.} Using valued temporal exponential-family random graph models (valued TERGMs), this paper analyzes the network of intercounty migration flows of the United States from 2011 to 2015.
+We identify a pattern of \emph{segmented immobility}, where, net of other factors, less migration happens between counties with dissimilar political contexts, levels of urbanization, and racial compositions.
+We probe this mechanism using an \emph{in silico} ``knockout experiment,'' which suggests that in a counterfactual world without segmented immobility (but holding all other factors constant), we would expect to have seen approximately 4.6 million (27\%) more intercounty migrants in the United States each year.
+This implies that social and political cleavages in America are substantial contributors to immobility, and potentially exacerbate growing trends towards geographical segregation.
+Further, we also examine the relationship between internal and international migration flows, showing that - contrary to the balkanization thesis (\citealt{frey_immigration_1995,frey_immigration_1995-1}) - international migration into a county is positively associated with its overall domestic mobility, and does not promote net outflows of residents.
+The model also identifies the internal dynamics of migration systems (\citealt{de_haas_internal_2010}), including a suppression of what we dub ``waypoint'' flows (i.e., balanced in- and out-flows of an areal unit) alongside strong patterns of reciprocity and perpetuation.
+While the data availability constraints us to focus on understanding population immobility in the 2010s, the empirical evidence together with our proposed theoretical and methodological frameworks opens the door to unpack the long-term phenomenon of population immobility.
+This paper thus joins the growing literature that grapples with the mobility bias in migration studies (\citealt{schewel_understanding_2020}), demonstrating how a comprehensive analytical framework and a systemic, network approach offers new insights about immobility, and more broadly, the dynamics of population movement among social and geographical spaces.